Wildlife of the Gambia: Birds

 More than 500 species of birds live in the Gambia.
 The Bijilo Forest Park and the Abuko are important bird habitats.
-Faunal species seen here are the pelicans, spoonbills, yellow-billed stork (Mycteria ibis), Goliath heron (Ardea goliath), blue-cheeked bee-eater (Merops persicus), mouse-brown sunbird (Anthreptes gabonicus), African fish eagle (Hieraaetus spilogaster) (in the river valleys).
+Birds seen here are the pelicans, spoonbills, yellow-billed stork (Mycteria ibis), Goliath heron (Ardea goliath), blue-cheeked bee-eater (Merops persicus), mouse-brown sunbird (Anthreptes gabonicus), African fish eagle (Hieraaetus spilogaster) (in the river valleys).
 Wetland bird species are Dendrocygna viduata, sacred ibis (Threskiornis aethiopicus), palm-nut vulture (Gypohierax angolensis), crakes, greater painted snipe (Rostratula benghalensis) and African jacana (Actophilornis africanus).

-Butterfly faunal distribution in the Gambia is dictated by the boundary of two major biomes of Sahelian and Guinean Savanna species; it is distinctly different between the rainy season and dry season.
+Butterfly distribution in the Gambia is dictated by the boundary of two major biomes of Sahelian and Guinean Savanna species; it is distinctly different between the rainy season and dry season.

 Flora

 The vegetation of the Gambia is mostly savanna in the upland areas, inland swamp in the low-lying areas, and mangrove swamp along the banks of the lower Gambia River.
 The country is almost devoid of true forest cover, the most forested area being the Bijo Forest.
-Nonetheless it is biologically rich, with an estimated 11,600 plant species many of which are used for medicinal purposes.
+Nonetheless, it is biologically rich, with an estimated 11,600 plant species many of which are used for medicinal purposes.
 Many plants are grown for food.
-The Cassava plant Manihot esculenta was brought to the Gambia by the Portuguese between the 17th and 18th centuries.
-It grows up to 4 metres high and is a staple of the national diet, consuming an average of 100 kg per person per annum in 2002 according to the Food and Agriculture Organization.
+The cassava (Manihot esculenta) was brought to the Gambia by the Portuguese between the 17th and 18th centuries.
+It grows up to 4 metres high and is a staple of the national diet, with each person consuming an average of 100 kg per annum in 2002 according to the Food and Agriculture Organization.
 Coastal inland forest comprises part of Bijilo Forest Park, Abuko Nature Reserve, Pirang Forest Park, and the River Gambia National Park.

-The gummy Combretum glutinosum, Combretum micranthum, Combretum paniculatrum and Combretum racemosum are common shrubs in the savanna areas of the country.
-Combretum Paniculatum may be found on the edges of the forests in the north of the country.
+The gummy Combretum glutinosum, Combretum micranthum, Combretum paniculatum and Combretum racemosum are common shrubs in the savanna areas of the country.
+Combretum paniculatum may be found on the edges of the forests in the north of the country.
 These plants usually have red petals and the Combretum racemosum has red 4-part flowers, but with inflorescence rimmed by white bracts.